googlefonts/colr-gradients-spec/colr-gradients-spec.md

 We're proposing changes to the following sections of ISO/IEC 14496-22:2019 “OFF”:

-1. 2 Normative references
-1. 4.3 Data types
+- 4.3 Data types
-1. 5.7.11 COLR – Color Table
+- 5.7.11 COLR – Color Table
+- Bibliography

 An overview of the design is provided, followed by the suggested specific changes.

-## OFF 2 Normative references

-Add a normative reference to https://www.w3.org/TR/compositing-1/.

 ## OFF 4.3 Data types